gauthamvasan/blog/_posts/Musings/2026-07-04-the-emperor-has-no-clothes.md

 <br>

 <p align="justify">
 Who talks like this? - "Tech Overlords.
 Permanent Underclass".
 A city that plasters AI billboards on every corner and calls it optimism.
-A race to own all the capital before AI takes over - fear-driven nonsense and bad economics everywhere, dressed up as inevitability.
-A culture that worships growth without noticing that growth at all costs, in a living body, is called cancer.
+A race to own all the capital before AI takes over - fear-driven nonsense and bad economics everywhere, dressed up as inevitability. <u>A culture that worships growth without noticing that growth at all costs, in a living body, is called cancer</u>.
 </p>

 <p align="justify">